 Here’s another book I’ve often pulled from the bookstore shelf, only to put it back, sometimes even after I’ve already gotten in line to purchase it.
 There just always seemed to be another book that felt more urgent and more likely to be missed if not purchased instead.
 Consequently, I’ve read the first small section dozens of times but knew little about the rest of the book.
-Now, with Harper Perrenial’s limited edition, I finally found that The Unbearable Lightness of Being (1984) was the book I couldn’t pass up at the bookstore.
+Now, with Harper Perennial’s limited edition, I finally found that The Unbearable Lightness of Being (Nesnesitelná lehkost bytí, 1985; tr. from the Czech by Michael Henry Heim, 1984) was the book I couldn’t pass up at the bookstore.

 Much of my joy with this novel came right away, in that first of many extremely short sections I had already read so many times.
 So perhaps I was right to just read it in the line and then put it back.
 But not so fast — I’ll explain more later about how I felt about this book.
 Back to that first section, though: there Kundera explains the fundamental philosophy of the novel, which plays with lightness and heaviness.

 Putting it negatively, the myth of eternal return states that a life which disappears once and for all, which does not return, is like a shadow, without weight, dead in advance, and whether it was horrible, beautiful, or sublime, its horror, sublimity, and beauty mean nothing.